International Journal of Applied Dental Sciences

 Pages: 203-207 | 1657 Views 122 Downloads

 How to cite this article:

-Nanda G Pai, Shrikala Acharya, Jinal Vaghela and Shubhangi Mankar.
+Nanda G Pai, Shrikala Acharya, Jinal Vaghela, Shubhangi Mankar.
 Prevalence and risk factors of dental caries among school children from a low socio economic locality in Mumbai, India.
-International Journal of Applied Dental Sciences.
-2018; 4(1): 203-207.
+Int J Appl Dent Sci 2018;4(1):203-207.